SAP-samples/teched2022-XP260/exercises/ex3/README.md

 - BTP-IAS-0001

-## Exercise 2.1 Configuring the users that shall use MFA
+## Exercise 3.1 Identifying obsolete users

 As MFA reduces the usability of the authentication process, you wouldn't want to make it mandatory for everybody.
 In the first step, we will therefore create a group for those user that need to authenticate with MFA.
 For example these could be the users with administrative rights while pure viewers might not require MFA.